-- Serve the salmon cakes with the avocado spread, chimichurri, and lime.
+- Serve with the avocado spread, chimichurri, and lime.

 Recipe Testers’ Reviews

 The photo on this salmon cakes recipe sold it for me.
-I was looking for a small plate, single serving recipe that was a “looker” without too many ingredients.
-This recipe had the “looker” prerequisite but it seemed to have too many components.
-After the second read, I decided to treat the steps as 3 recipes.
-This made it seem so much more simple.
-The progression actually saved time and after 50 minutes, I had a meal with 3 distinct components.
+I was looking for a small plate, single-serving recipe that was a “looker” without too many ingredients.
+This recipe had the “looker” prerequisite, but it seemed to have too many components.

 Both the avocado spread and the chimichurri could easily be paired with other recipes.
-I used canned wild sockeye salmon, drained, bones removed and I large russet potato.
-My frying oil is grapeseed oil so I used that.
-I liked that the recipe suggested refrigerating the cakes to firm them up as this did work very well.
+I used canned wild sockeye salmon, drained, bones removed, and one large russet potato.
+My frying oil is grapeseed oil, so I used that.
+I liked that the recipe suggested refrigerating the cakes to firm them up, as this did work very well.

-I opted to not flour the cakes before frying.
-This was the only element that I feel could have been enhanced.
+I opted not to flour the cakes before frying.
+This was the only element that I felt could have been enhanced.
 There was an overabundance of creamy textures.
-I missed a crispy crust on the salmon cakes which perhaps the flour could have repaired.
-Definitely the use of coarse bread crumbs or anything creating a crispy crust would have enhanced the experience.
+I missed a crispy crust on the salmon cakes, which perhaps the flour could have repaired.
+Definitely, the use of coarse bread crumbs or anything creating a crispy crust would have enhanced the experience.

 I did use a very light fingertip pat of gluten-free flour.
 It didn’t cover the entire outside of the cakes; it was just enough to seal in the surface when it hit the oil.

-I think this would make 2 main course servings or 4 appetizer course servings.
+I think this would make two main course servings or four appetizer course servings.